kobol11/MeanStack/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 6.0.8.

 It is a MEAN stack capacity management web app.
-The app connects with a web API to display the employees of an organization and the available positions in the organization.
-The app also pushes any modification done to the api.
+The app connects with a web API to pull information about the employees of an organization, various job positions, and the salary range in the organization.

 ## Development server